-SELVER – offers discounts to regular customers through the loyalty program of the Partner card.
+SELVER – Selver offers discounts to regular customers through the loyalty program of the Partner card.
 Customers can earn bonus points for each purchase, which they can redeem for discounts on future purchases.
 Selver also offers personalized campaigns and recommendations based on customers' shopping habits.

 TALLINK – Tallink offers a loyalty program called Club One for regular customers.
 Program members can earn points for every trip that they can use to redeem rewards, including exclusive special offers and discounts exclusive to Club One members.